Nimoslaw20/nlp-18-nimo/readme.md

-This is the project repository for NLP 2018 class at Ashesi.
+This is the project repository for NLP 2018 project at Ashesi.
 Sentiment Analysis.